Zero-inflated Beta distribution regression modeling: The dataset

-The plots are associated with a variety of environmental variables georeferenced for each plot and largely derived from the WorldClim (\cite{hijmans_very_2005}) and Schulze (\cite{schulze_south_1997}) climate datasets.
-We employ four of these variables in our regression modeling: mean annual evapotranspiration (1-minute grid cell), mean annual precipitation (30 arc second), average minimum temperature for July (the austral winter; 1-minute grid cell), rainfall concentration index (1-minute grid cell; scaled 0 to 100 where 100 indicates that rain only falls one month out of the year while 0 indicates that rainfall is evenly divided across all months).
-Fig. S\ref{fig:eda_covars} displays histograms of the environmental covariates, and Fig. S\ref{fig:covars_y} plots the positive percent covers of both species against the environmental covariates.
-Throughout this work, figures and tables with an $S$ are supplied in the Supplementary Information.

-As our observations are spatial in nature, we may also be interested in investigating if the data are spatially correlated for a given species.
+The plots are associated with a variety of environmental variables georeferenced for each plot and largely derived from the WorldClim \citep{hijmans_very_2005} and Schulze \citep{schulze_south_1997} climate datasets.
+We employ four of these variables in our regression modeling: mean annual evapotranspiration (1-minute grid cell), mean annual precipitation (30 arc second), average minimum temperature for July (the austral winter; 1-minute grid cell), rainfall concentration index (1-minute grid cell; scaled 0 (rainfall is evenly divided across all months) to 100 (rain only falls one month of the year)).
+Fig. S\ref{fig:eda_covars} displays histograms of the environmental covariates, and Fig. \ref{fig:eda_covars_all} plots the positive percent covers of both species against the environmental covariates as well as the distribution of environmental covariates for observed 0s.
+As our observations are spatially referenced, we may also be interested in investigating if the data are spatially correlated for a given family.
 The percent covers in Baviaanskloof and Cape Point plotted by longitude-latitude are presented in Figs \ref{fig:spatial_bav_pcts} and S\ref{fig:spatial_cp_pcts}, respectively.
+Throughout this work, `S' denotes Supplementary Information.